 For Seniors: Download Files from the Internet Safely

-Typically, web sites offer a Download button or link that initiates a file download.
+Typically, websites offer a Download button or link that initiates a file download.

+Click the appropriate link to proceed.
 Windows might display a dialog box asking your permission to proceed with the download.

-If a particular file will take a long time to download (some can take 20 minutes or more) you may have to babysit it.
+If a particular file will take a long time to download (some can take 20 minutes or more), you may have to babysit it.
 If your laptop goes into standby mode, it could pause the download.
 If your laptop automatically downloads Windows updates, it may cause your laptop to restart automatically as well, cancelling or halting your download.
 Check in periodically to keep things moving along.